Chloe-Tu2/Workplace-Safety-PPE-Detection-System/results/README.md

 * **`evaluation_report_comprehensive.txt`**: A deep-dive textual analysis including per-class breakdowns and deployment recommendations.
 * **`visualizations/`**: Generated charts and plots (Confusion Matrix, PR Curves) created during training and evaluation.
 * **`images/`**: Sample predictions showing the model detecting PPE on unseen test images.
+* **`External Images (Unseen Data)/`**: Test the model's generalization ability by running it on completely new construction site images that were NOT part of our training, validation, or test sets.

 ---